HaiLe95/Hai_Le_REST/README.md

 0.2

         (!)Client was deleted from project, following the architecture rules.
-Added methods for GROUP and STUDENT entities.
+Added methods for GROUP and STUDENT services.